Internectio/Locuscraft/README.md

 If browsing for apples one could go to Subjects > Plants > Trees > Apple.
 Alternatively one could go to Subjects > Food > Fruit > Apple.
 Maybe that's a bad example since one is referring to an apple tree and one is an apple the fruit.
 But just understand that a single entry can be navigated to through different branches of the category hierarchy, assuming it falls under multiple categories.

+##User Profile
+Picture the user profile as you would a Facebook Profile.
+On Facebook, the user can add interests to their profile.
+The user can subscribe to a page and see posts made from another user/organization.
+The user sees an "activity feed" of all their friends and subscriptions.
+All of this is similar to the Locuscraft user profile, except instead of being centered around other users, socializing, and status, the Locuscraft profile will be centered around interests, goals, and getting things done (tasks).

+###Points
+Every user will have his or her own points.
+There are two kinds of points: Locus Points and Community Points.
+Points are always and only awarded from completing tasks.
+The purpose of points are to encourage users to continue using Locuscraft.
+It is basically a psychological reward and some users may become addicted to earning points (similar to Reddit's karma system).
+Users will be able to see other users' total amount of points and therefore points could be a representation of status.
+We could even keep a leaderboard of users with the most Locus or Community points.
+I would like to make points unlock actual things for the user's profile in the future, such as custom skins or avatars, maybe web tools.
+I'm open to other ideas.

+####Locus Points
+Locus points are basically awarded for completing personal tasks, tasks that affect the user only.
+When a user completes the task for adding their first interest, this will award locus points since this task affects no one but that user.
+Other examples might be completing a task to watch a video, read an article, or customize their profile in some way.
+All of these are purely for that user's benefit.

+####Community Points
+These will be awarded when a user completes a task that helps at least one other user, or contributes to an entry on Locuscraft.
+These tasks include surveys, linking web addresses to entries, adding descriptions to entries, answering user questions (to the best of their ability), being active in forums, etc. You might ask, how can we know if a user is being honest on these tasks and not just farming for points or trolling?
+We can ensure points are only awarded to honest users by having other users in the community check their answers.
+This could be another community task in itself, to check users and ensure that they gave an actual response, or linked an actual website, or wrote an actual description.

+###Interests
+When a user first creates their account they will either have no interests to start with or have a few default interests that everyone starts with.
+The user will have a task in their task feed to find new interests, and when they do so, they will be awarded some locus points.

+###Goals
+###Task Feed

+##Privacy

+Users will have the option of sharing their information with the world (info can be shared anonymously) or keep their information absolutely private.
+A simple and honest privacy policy will need to be created.
+Options:	Share with the World!
+Don't share.
+		 /                 \
+        Share anonymously      Share openly

 When a person creates a new profile, they will be subscribed to a default list of interests/categories.
 This list will include questions/tasks such as the following:
 •	What is your favorite color?